yashagrawal3107/Twist-in-quiz/README.md

 # Twist-in-quiz
 A short quiz game using HTML , CSS , Javascript.
-/nnot completed yet.
+Not completed yet.